Dartmouth-Data-Analytics-Core/Bioinformatics_workshop-Dec-2021/Day-2/03-installing-&-managing-software.md

 ## Software pre-installed on the system
 Linux systems will have many core utilities for navigating the file system, creating, editing and removing files, downloading and uploading files, compiling code, submitting jobs to a cluster, and many more.
 These utilities are commonly found in `/usr/bin`.

-On Discovery, software is also made available to users via system-wide modules.
-See section in lesson on high performance computing (HPC) and the discovery cluster.

 ---

 ## Language-specific package managers